ffamilyfriendly/oppy/DOCS/usage.md

         - Enable `Developer Mode` in your discord settings under `Appearance`
         - Right click your profile picture in a chat
         - Click `Copy ID`
-    - You should keep `shards` on `auto`, unless you know what you're doing.
+    - You should keep `shards` on `auto`, unless you know what you're doing
         - You'll need sharding once your bot reaches 2500 guilds
     - Set the bot name
     - Set the default embed color.
 Example: `#ffffff`